milan252525/NDBI046/README.md

 However, the transformation workflow has been improved.
 And any incomplete values have been dropped, so there might be some minor differences compared to the previous cubes.

 # Task 3
-System requirements and installation instructions are the same as for Task 1
+System requirements and installation instructions are the same as for Task 1.

-Run `python provenance.py` to generate provenance file as  `out/provenance.trig`
+Run `python provenance.py` to generate provenance file as  `out/provenance.trig`.

 ## Info
 Resource names for each cube has been changed in task 1 code, so each has it's own unique one.
 `NSR.dataCubeInstance -> NSR.careProvidersDataCubeInstance, NSR.populationDataCubeInstance`

+# Task 4
+System requirements and installation instructions are the same as for Task 1.

+Run `python vocabs/skos_hierarchy.py` to generate SKOS hierarchy in  `out/skos_hierarchy.ttl`.
+Run `python vocabs/dcat_dataset.py` to generate DCAT dataset for population datacube in  `out/dcat_dataset.ttl`.

+## Info
+I have decided to create a separate script to create SKOS hierarchy instead of adding it to cubes for improved readability.